 Myth #7: If I take PrEP, I don’t need to use a condom.

-PrEP (pre-exposure prophylaxis) is a medication that can prevent HIV infection in advance.
-According to Dr. Horberg, a recent study from Kaiser Permanente followed people using PrEP for two and a half years, and found that it was effective at preventing HIV infections.
+PrEP (pre-exposure prophylaxis) is a medication that can prevent HIV infection in advance, if taken daily.
+According to Dr. Horberg, a recent study from Kaiser Permanente followed people using PrEP for two and a half years, and found that it was mostly effective at preventing HIV infections, again if taken daily.

 However, it doesn’t protect against other sexually transmitted diseases or infections.